dmdque/crypto-tldr/README.md

 Protocol used to purchase items within mobile apps using blockchain.

 ### Aragon
-A decentralized ompany or organization management.
+A decentralized company or organization management.
 Aims to tackle problems like managing payroll and company administration.

 ### Augur
 Utility token for a prediction market platform.